Constructions and performance of hyperbolic and semi-hyperbolic Floquet codes: Floquet codes

 Floquet codes, introduced by Hastings and Haah~\cite{Hastings2021dynamically}, are quantum error correcting codes that are implemented by measuring two-qubit Pauli operators (they have weight-two checks).
 In Ref.~\cite{Hastings2021dynamically} the authors introduced and studied the honeycomb code, which is a Floquet code defined from a hexagonal tiling of a torus, inspired by Kitaev's honeycomb model~\cite{kitaev2006anyons}.
 Shortly after, Vuillot showed that Floquet codes can be defined from any colour code tiling, and observed that the use of hyperbolic colour code tilings would lead to Floquet codes with a finite encoding rate and logarithmic distance~\cite{vuillot2021planar}.

 We will focus our attention on Floquet codes derived from colour code tilings of \textit{closed} surfaces.
-It is also possible to construct planar Floquet codes; however, introducing boundaries requires a modification to the measurement schedule and observables, see Refs.~\cite{haah2022boundaries, paetznick2023performance,gidney2022benchmarking}.
+It is also possible to construct planar Floquet codes; we refer the reader to Refs.~\cite{haah2022boundaries, paetznick2023performance,gidney2022benchmarking, davydova2023quantum,aasen2023measurement} for details.
 The definition of Floquet codes we use is consistent with Refs.~\cite{vuillot2021planar, gidney2021fault}, which is related to the original definition of Ref.~\cite{Hastings2021dynamically} by a local Clifford unitary.